Harissa Shakshuka With Feta

 Then top your shakshuka with feta or fresh herbs, and take it straight to the table.

-Turn shakshuka into a pantry breakfast
+Turn this shakshuka into a pantry breakfast

 Be prepared for spur-of-the-moment shakshuka sauce with jarred roasted red peppers, harissa paste and good-quality tinned tomatoes in your pantry.